Canker Sores On Your Tongue: Treatment & Causes

 Overcoming Canker Sores On Your Tongue

 Having a canker sore on your tongue can be extremely uncomfortable.
+Any mouth sore for that matter.
 Fortunately, it’s only temporary.
 If you can treat the symptoms at home, you can generally expect the irritation to subside within two weeks.
 But if for some reason you can’t eat, talk, or it appears that the sore is getting infected, you need to schedule an appointment with your dentist.
 He or she might prescribe a medication like “miracle mouthwash” or something similar to help you through the final stages of the natural healing process.

 If you’re prone to canker sores, let your dentist know.
 Together, you can work to form a game plan that reduces your chances of getting recurring ulcers or have a prescription on hand for your frequent flare-ups.